armory/spinnaker-kustomize-patches/README.md

-# Kustomize patches for configuring Armory Continuous Delivery
+# Kustomize patches for configuring Armory Continuous Deployment

-This repository contains example [Kustomize](https://kustomize.io) resources to configure and deploy Armory Continuous Delivery to your Kubernetes cluster using the [Armory Operator][operator-overview].
+This repository contains example [Kustomize](https://kustomize.io) resources to configure and deploy Armory Continuous Deployment to your Kubernetes cluster using the [Armory Operator][operator-overview].

 ## Disclaimer

-The example configurations provided in this repository serve as a starting point for configuring Armory Continuous Delivery.
+The example configurations provided in this repository serve as a starting point for configuring Armory Continuous Deployment.
 You may need to modify the contents for the target environment to work properly.
 These examples are not exhaustive and don't showcase all available combinations of settings.
 It's possible that not all configurations work with all versions of Armory